If you rent property, such as a house or a condo in Hawaii, you generally have to pay Hawaii GE (general excise) Tax. Here are some quick facts.

 - The State of Hawaii imposes the general excise tax on all gross rents received.

-- 2019 UPDATE: The statewide normal tax rate is 4%, but Oahu and Kauai there is a 0.5% surcharge, and on Maui there is a 0.25% surcharge.
+- 2020 UPDATE: The statewide normal tax rate is 4%.
+But on Oahu, Kauai, and the Big Island there is a 0.5% surcharge.

 - GE tax is computed using gross rents, not net profit, so even if your rental unit is not earning a net profit, you still have to pay GE tax.
 This is true even if you are showing a loss.
-The tax is imposed on the gross rent.
-Bottom line profit is not a factor – similar to a sales tax.
+Bottom line profit is not a factor.

 - Periodic GE Tax returns (form G45) must be filed according to your filing frequency.
 For more info on filing frequency, please see: How Often Do I File My Hawaii General Excise Tax Forms?